Epidiolex Is Now FDA Approved

-Epidiolex is an anti-seizure medication specifically meant for children who are two and older and suffer from either Dravet or Lennox-Gastaut syndrome, (LGS).
-The two forms of epilepsy begin in early-childhood and have not responded well to the past available seizure medications.
+Epidiolex is an anti-seizure medication specifically meant for children who are two and older and suffer from either Dravet or Lennox-Gastaut Syndrome (LGS).
+The 2 forms of epilepsy begin in early-childhood and have not responded well to the past available seizure medications.
 Epidiolex has had a large testing trial and looks to be significantly more effective than those past medications.

 Why Is This Important?